People Productivity Hints and Tips

 - You’re what you eat and your diet has a massive impact on your productivity.
 You can also leverage your snacking as a way to help your brain focus.

 - Work with your strengths to handle more challenging tasks: You can take the VIA strengths test, as each one of us has top strengths, and we can leverage this top strength towards our daily activities or tasks.
 Have a go with your least favourite task.

 - Work with lists!
-Either handwritten, on Trello, or Wunderlist, take pleasure in crossing off what you accomplished!
+Either handwritten, on Trello, take pleasure in crossing off what you accomplished!

 - “Brain dump” to capture everything that is going on in your mind so you won’t worry about forgetting it, freeing up the system.

 - Forest – an advanced version of pomodoro, blocking out tabs and apps for a specific period of time, while a tree is growing – you have to focus for the tree to grow.

 - Daily meditation practice.
 Insight Timer is a free app with lots of free practices and a great place to start.

 - Have a buddy to keep you both accountable and look after one another.

 Top hints and tips for organisations